bespoke-silicon-group/accelerator-debugger/README.md

-# Agile Unhardware
+# Agile Debugger

 This tool looks to build a unified debugging interface between custom bleeding-edge hardware and application level software.
-While traditional debugging approaches (GDB, etc) may be appropriate for mature hardware platforms, debugging software running on custom hardware often involves a need for quick and efficient triage to determine if the bug lies in hardware or software so it can be assigned to the right people.
-Specifically, the traditional application ABI and ISA-level program state is usually not enough to determine what exactly is going wrong from a software level, on the other side, VCS's waveform viewer often has too much information, creating a heavyweight experience for software developers.
+While traditional debugging approaches (GDB, etc) may be appropriate for mature hardware platforms, debugging software running on custom hardware often requires a quick and efficient triage to determine if the bug lies in hardware or software so it can be properly assigned.
+More generally, the traditional application ABI and ISA-level program state is usually not enough to determine what exactly is going wrong from a software level, on the other side, VCS's waveform viewer often has too much information, creating a heavyweight experience for software developers.

+This tool looks to solve this SW-HW co-design issue by providing a framework to quickly create multi-paneled debugging interfaces that provide the right level of detail for application-level developers.
+With the debugger, developers can traverse forwards or backwards in time, set breakpoints, and traceback to the first "don't care" in a system, all while working on an agile hardware platform.
+The system decouples into a back-end `DebugModel` and a front end `View` so that the debugger layout can be tailored to meet the fault at hand.

+## Prerequisite Knowledge
 We assume that software developers have a general knowledge of the custom hardware's interworking and work closely with hardware developers.
+Additionally, a working knowledge of hardware design and Python 3 is recommended.

+Users looking to improve the debugger should also understand the VCD file format, the `prompt_toolkit` plugin, and the ELF file format.

 ## Setup
 This project assumes a minimum Python version of 3.6.